These platforms are perfect for driving leads and developing your brand’s personality.

 Social media marketing often goes hand in hand with visual content marketing because of the use of images and other visual content.

-This marketing strategy essentially gives your brand an online personality.
+This marketing strategy essentially gives your digital brand an online personality.
 By using the right style, tone, and content, your business becomes relatable and reliable.

 Major social media platforms incorporate free resources for businesses.

 These are just a few of many examples.
 In addition to free tools, social media platforms have paid advertising options.

 Below you’ll learn how social media marketing helps business through the leading platforms.
 Major social media platforms include:

 For the greatest impact, you should use every one of these social media outlets for business.
 Read on to see the unique benefits and traits that each one offers.